-More than 16,000 EV drivers in a Canadian Automobile Association survey “extremely” satisfied; results make the case for more public education, myth-busting about electric vehicles
+More than 16,000 EV drivers in a Canadian Automobile Association survey are “extremely” satisfied; results make the case for more public education, myth-busting about electric vehicles

 Ownership breeds contentment.